-What does Hatha mean?
 Hatha translates actually as "force", "forceful", "insistence" and "stubbornness".
 According to Jim Mallinson, Hatha Yoga became first codified from the 11th to 15th Century, but this is not to say that certain physical practices associated with Hatha Yoga were not practised long before.
 In a text commonly known as Yogabῑja, the meaning of Hatha became modified.
 Those texts were written for the householder, that is, people like you and me.
 You may have heard that HA translates as the Sun and THA the Moon.
 This comes from Yogabῑja text.
 There are opposite forces in everything.
 Opposite forces are like Yin and Yang, Femininity and Masculinity, Cold and Heat, High Pressure and Low Pressure etc. For example, we are moving energy from a high-pressure area to a low-pressure area.
 The physical force that generates heat is High Pressure, and the physical force that generates coolness is Low Pressure.
 Our body acts in the same way as the weather.
-Give it too much force, and it will be like a devastating storm, but with not enough force, no movement might take place, and it feels sluggish, heavy and stale.
+Give it too much force, and it will be like a devastating storm, but with not enough force, no movement might occur, and it feels sluggish, heavy and stale.
 A body can get too hot or too cold.
 Through Hatha Yoga, we can regulate those forces and either encourage more heat or more coolness.
 Yoga gets translated as 'union', so it's also the union of opposing forces.
 We get the movement of information and energy when we practice hatha yoga effectively.
 We obtain this movement of information and consciousness not only through the pumping of the heart (the heart is not necessarily the most effective distributor of blood) but through effective muscle activation and relaxation, specific breathing exercises, gravitational pulling, applying of bandhas (co-activation of opposing muscle groups) and rapid movements.
 This movement of information or consciousness (Chitta) and vital energy (Prana) is said to flow through the channels (Nadis) in our body.
 To keep the pressure between any given two body parts in balance and not to overstimulate (i.e. work with the minimum effort to encourage maximum circulation), we must keep certain parts of our body soft and at low pressure (e.g. face, neck and heart).
-This is important as otherwise there might be increased blood and stressful and potential harmful pressure to this area.
+This is important as otherwise, there might be increased blood and stressful and potentially harmful pressure.
 Increased blood pressure to the heart can result in an alteration of the heart rate.
-This combined with breath control can increase/decrease the rate.
-The movement of energy and communication throughout the body does not have to be through the cardiovascular fitness in yoga but can happen through other circulatory pumps (e.g. musculoskeletal or respiratory pump of circulation etc.)
+This, combined with breath control, can increase/decrease the rate.
+The movement of energy and communication throughout the body does not have to be through cardiovascular fitness in yoga.
+Still, it can happen through other circulatory pumps (e.g. musculoskeletal or respiratory pump of circulation etc.)

 That's where yoga comes in handy as it is not the cardio exercise that pumps the blood throughout our body, but through other pumps, such for example the respiratory or muscular-skeletal pump (see above).
 The minimum physical effort gets the yogi the best results.
 Too much effort in attempting to move energy through the body can block the communication and distribution of energy throughout your body.
 "Hatha yoga serves us in bringing opposing forces within our body into balance for a maximum flow of information and energy so that we can realise yoga."